-Lesser Powers (Astra +1, Weave +1)
+Lesser Powers (Astra +1, Weave +1) Pearlescent Skin

-Brassy Skin: Health Increase by One.
-Aura of Awareness: Once per event, you get one "do-over" after you set off a trap.
+Aura of Awareness: You get one "do-over" after you set off a trap.
 If the trap cannot be reset, the trap's effects are negated on you, but the trap is destroyed.
-Breath of the Seraph: Cancel Poison x2 per encounter.
+Use x1 per event.